psemdel/py-trading-bot/docs/docker_readme.md

 If you want to read the logs of the bot:

     kubectl logs <name of the worker pod>

+Optional: Go in the admin panel and delete the user admin and testdb, that are completely unnecessary.

 #Troubleshooting
 If for any reason the sequence_start_first_time.sh lead to an error, you need to clean properly Kubernetes before repeating the step.
 It means obviously removing the deployments with